andrzimin72/Model-for-pricing-American-options-using-Markov-Decision-Processes/README.md

 - exercise_boundary_YYYYMMDD_HHMMSS.png, high-resolution plot of the early-exercise boundary.

 #### P.S.
-Additionally attached a complete, ready-to-run Python script create_american_option_mdp_project.py that will auto-generate the entire american_option_mdp project structure, including all source files, tests, and setup configuration.
+Additionally attached a Python script create_american_option_mdp_project.py that will auto-generate the entire project structure, including all source files, tests, and setup configuration.